Most interesting landmarks of Zimbabwe

 - The only true large ancient stone structures south from Sahara.
 Best known by far is Great Zimbabwe, which gave a name and cultural symbols for the country, but there are hundreds of more sites.

 - Ecosystems and giant trees.
 Zimbabwe has southernmost African rainforest – Chirinda Forest, which has truly unique mahogany tree.
-Eastern Highlands of Zimbabwe have several outlying "islands" of tropical forests with numerous endemic species of plants and animals.
+Eastern Highlands of Zimbabwe have several outlying "islands" of tropical forest with numerous endemic species of plants and animals.

 Among the other highlights should be mentioned gorgeous waterfalls (including one of world’s most impressive natural landmarks – Victoria Falls) and excellent prehistoric cliff paintings.